-For all matters pertaining to bibliographical enquiries, the Historical Institute is supported by the Center of Documentation and Studies on Josemaria Escriva de Balaguer (CEDEJ), which has a database providing specialized bibliographical information for those researchers who request it.
+For all matters pertaining to bibliographical enquiries, the Historical Institute is supported by the Center of Studies on Josemaria Escriva (CEJE), which has a database providing specialized bibliographical information for those researchers who request it.

 Every year, “Studia et Documenta” provides an exhaustive Bibliographical Index containing the bibliography of and about St. Josemaría Escrivá de Balaguer and Opus Dei.
 See here the indices published so far.